Snaggle-toothed snake-eel

 The snaggle-toothed snake-eel (Aplatophis zorro) is an eel in the family Ophichthidae.
 It was described by John E. McCosker and David Ross Robertson in 2001.
 It is a marine, tropical eel which is known from a single specimen collected from Panama, in the eastern central Pacific Ocean.
-From the specimen it is known to dwell at a depth range of 5–10 metres, and reach a maximum total length of 104 centimetres.
+From the specimen it is known to dwell at a depth range of 5–10 m, and reach a maximum total length of 104 cm.
 Based on other eel species it is estimated to inhabit burrows on a permanent or semi-permanent basis, and feed on small fish and crustaceans.

 The species epithet "zorro" refers to the resemblance the facial pore pattern bears to the fictional character's trademark slash mark.
-It being known from only one specimen, the IUCN redlist currently lists it as Data Deficient.
+It being known from only one specimen, the IUCN redlist currently listing it as Data Deficient.